 ‘Guess that’s understandable when you’re too clever for your own good,’ I said.
 ‘And everybody else’s.’

 ‘So, James,’ Eli said, ‘how about you?
 Are you going to do any better when you return to get another kick at the earth plane?
-Or are you going to crater-like him by remaining too clever for your own good?’
+Or will you like him, crater, by remaining more clever than wise?’

-Also, there are several contemporary philosophers and physicists who remain open to off-grid perspectives.
-You may wish to do a little research and contact some of them before you tell your story to the world.’
+‘Also,’ Mo said, ‘several contemporary philosophers and physicists remain open to off-grid perspectives.
+You may wish to do a little research and contact some of them before telling your story.’

 ‘I think it’s true,’ I said, ‘both he and God seemed to have fallen out of favour among the ardent rationalists who took over the last few centuries.
-After Hume’s tenure, Berkeley was shown the door about the same time many in the intelligentsia also tried to shove God out.’
+After Hume’s tenure, Berkeley was shown the door about the time many in the intelligentsia were trying to shove God out the door.’

 ‘Or maybe,’ Eli said, ‘it was more the other way; it was the philosophers who left the room, slamming the door behind.
-It seems that over the years, more than a few have crept back, some with ears cupped to the door so they may find what’s going on inside.
+However, over the years, it seems more than a few have crept back, some with ears cupped to the door to find what’s going on inside.

 ‘Today, many noteworthy philosophers are conversant with the latest research that links consciousness with quantum theory.
-I think the implications of what’s demonstrated in physics has caused some scholars to reconsider certain positions espoused by Berkeley.’
+The implications of what’s demonstrated in physics have caused some scholars to reconsider various positions espoused by Berkeley.’

 ‘So, James,’ Mo said, ‘since you’re the philosopher and an expert on Berkeley, I’d like to hear more on how you interpret his ontology.
-I think this could lead to other important concepts on how we might approach our discussions at Summit U.’
+This might lead us to how we approach our discussions at Summit U.’

 ‘Well, it’s quite simple,’ I said.
-‘Essentially, what he was saying is that all the objects we think we experience out there don’t actually exist in the way we think.
-They are just perceptions.’
+‘Essentially, he seemed to be saying that what we assume we experience doesn’t necessarily exist in the way we think.
+They are only perceptions.’

 ‘Be they, all the choir in heaven or furniture on earth,’ Mo said.

-‘It’s most impressive you know that famous quip, Mo.
+‘It’s impressive that you know this famous quip, Mo.
 That’s quite the memory you have.’

 ‘As will you one day… it’s standard equipment where we’re from.
-In any case, I agree with how you interpreted Berkeley.
-Indeed, all objects, objective or subjective, exist first as a thought in the Mind of God rather than separately.
+In any case, I agree with your interpretation of Berkeley.
+Indeed, all objects, objective or subjective, exist as a thought in the Mind of God rather than separately.
 In this sense, everything exists as a divine thought that we co-create as participants in life’s experiences as interpreted by our mind’s thoughts.’

-‘Like you,’ Mo said, ‘I agree that Berkeley was headed in the right direction, if not on the right track, although his Western perception of God might have compromised his understanding of what Oneness means.
-I’m sure it would have helped had he spoken with an enlightened seer to show how we are all in union with the divine.
-Possibly there weren’t enough good mystics around back then to provide him with a broader perspective.’
+‘Like you,’ Mo said, ‘I agree that Berkeley was headed in the right direction, if not on the right track, even if his Western theological outlook might have compromised his understanding of what Oneness means.
+I’m sure it would have helped had he spoken with an enlightened seer to explain how we all exist in union with the divine.
+But then, perhaps there weren’t enough good mystics around to provide him with a broader perspective.’

-‘And yet,’ Eli said, ‘I think more than any other empirical philosopher he came to understand the ancient traditions of the East, which, as I recall, tend to represent reality as an emanation and extension of the one Source.
-However, in the West, the external out there belief assumption is still implicitly held by almost everyone.
+‘And yet,’ Eli said, ‘I think more than any other empirical philosopher, he came to understand the ancient traditions of the East, which, as I recall, tend to represent reality as an emanation and extension of the one Source.
+In the West, however, the dualistic assumption of an external out there is implicitly believed by most.

 ‘It might be argued this belief provided the basis for the great leaps in science and technology.
-In counter-distinction to Newton, Berkley at least understood what we perceive is in and of the mind since it’s the divine Mind that creates its reality through us since we are at One in essence.
-In other words, we are both creators, and the created.’
+In counter-distinction to Newton, Berkley at least understood what we perceive is in and of the mind since it’s the divine Mind that creates its reality through us since we are One in essence.
+In other words, we are both creators and the created.

-‘This would imply there’s no basis for knowing anything other than by what is processed by our consciousness.
+‘This would imply there’s no basis for knowing anything other than what is processed by our consciousness.
 So, there can be no evidence of anything without it first being perceived by consciousness, which is to say to be is to be perceived, Esse Est Percipi.
 What we assume to be without; is what’s first within.
-That’s why Mo and I continue to repeat our hermetic mantra: as within, so without.’
+That’s why Mo and I keep repeating the hermetic mantra: as within, so without.’

-‘Unfortunately,’ Mo said, ‘these Gnostic concepts are out of favour in much of the world, relatively unknown in Occidental culture; however, they are not unfamiliar to traditions arising from the ancient Vedas.
+‘Unfortunately,’ Mo said, ‘these Gnostic concepts are relatively unknown in Occidental culture, although some scholars are familiar with various traditions arising from the ancient Vedas.

 ‘To my knowledge, no philosopher or scientist on earth has credibly refuted Berkeley on this issue.
 Even Kant was somewhat in agreement.
 And as you now know, this understanding becomes even more apparent the longer one exists in this dimension.’